enweg/BayesFluxR/README.md

 estimate.
 BayesFluxR currently implements Bayes by Backprop (BBB) (**welling?**) using a Multivariate Gaussian with diagonal covariance matrix as proposal family.
 Although BBB is the standard in Bayesian NN, it can at time be restrictive.
-For that reason, BFlux allows for extensions in the Julia version, not currently though in the R version.
+For that reason, BayesFlux allows for extensions in the Julia version, not currently though in the R version.

 ``` r